smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 ![VOX]({{ site.baseurl }}/images/vox.jpg)

 The left audio channel is used as the input to the VOX circuit (via JU3.)
-While both left and right audio channels are routed to the DB-9, I built my radio cables to send the right audio channel to my radios.
+While both left and right audio channels are routed to the DB-9, I built my radio cables to send the right audio channel to the radios.
 In order for VOX to work, I configure the software to send audio to both channels: the left triggers VOX and the right goes to the radio.
 This allows me to adjust the left audio trimpots on DRA-30 to its highest level to increase VOX reliability while adjusting the right audio level to the appropriate level for the radio.
 In practice, I have both levels maxed out, and Windows audio levels at 100%.